mesonbuild/meson/docs/markdown/Fs-module.md

 If specified, a leading `~` is expanded to the user home directory.

+Where possible, symlinks and parent directory notation are resolved to an absolute path.

 ### exists

 Takes a single string argument and returns true if an entity with that